Meet Our Committee Members

 The Rev’d Canon Paul Williams is Vicar of Tewkesbury Abbey in Gloucestershire, England.
 He is a Fellow of the Royal Society of Arts, a member of the Royal Historical Society and a member of the Ecclesiastical History Society.
 Paul is also a member of the Mariological Society of America.
 He has published in the area of the Virgin Mary and Anglicanism and is currently pursuing a course of research under the auspices of the Archbishop’s Examination in Theology, Lambeth Palace.
 Paul is married to Catherine, also a priest, and has two children.

 Dr Melanie Landman began her academic career studying Social Policy at Goldsmiths, University of London.
 After graduation, she worked for several years in the health charity sector before undertaking an MA in Gender, Culture and Society at Birkbeck, University of London.
 She continued her postgraduate research at the University of Roehampton and completed her PhD, entitled An Investigation into the Phenomenon of the Black Madonna, in 2012.
-She has maintained her association with Roehampton as a visiting lecturer and through the Centre for Marian Studies.
+She has maintained her association with Roehampton as a visiting lecturer.
 Her ongoing research interests include pilgrimage studies and lived/vernacular religion.

 Mike Russell - Trustee